k0pernicus/Git_unamed_project/README.md

 With pip3 : ```sudo pip3 install giwyn```, or ```sudo pip3 install giwyn --upgrade``` if you already have ```giwyn```

+# Comments

+If you want to store your username and password for each git repository, make sure to add this command for each one : ```git config credential.helper store```

 # Main developer

 Carette Antonin